Actions

 $viewInvoice = Action::new('viewInvoice', 'Invoice', 'fa fa-file-invoice')

-// renders the action as a <button> HTML element
+// look the same as a button

 // a key-value array of attributes to add to the HTML element